High availability with master-worker setup

 - External workers: These workers also run in separate processes.
 They can either be located on different machines from the master, or on the same machine as the master, but in a different installation directory.

-The master-worker setup enables you to scale Deploy by adding multiple workers connected to a master to execute more tasks from Deploy.
+The Master-Worker setup enables you to scale Deploy by adding multiple workers connected to a master to execute more tasks from Digital.ai Deploy.
 In Deploy 9.0.x, the task is created on the master instance and sent to a worker to be executed.
 A worker can have multiple tasks assigned to the execution queue.
-Whereas from 9.5.0 onwards, tasks are sent to a shared JMS queue, where they get picked up by any of the workers (for more details, see Configure task queueing).
+Whereas from 9.5.0 onwards, tasks are sent to a shared JMS queue, where they get picked up by any of the workers (for more information, see Configure task queueing).
 In any version, each task can be assigned to only one worker.

 When you install Deploy, the default configuration is to execute the tasks by an in process worker that runs in the same process as the master.
 This is not a production setup.
 You can change the default configuration and use multiple workers that run in different processes from the master.
 You cannot use the in-process worker and other workers in the same configuration.